qlineai2025/qline/DOCUMENTATION.md

     *   If you are not signed in, this button allows you to sign in with Google.
     *   Once signed in, this button becomes an "Import" dropdown, providing options to import scripts from your Google Drive.
 *   **Play / Pause Button**:
     *   Press **Play** to start the teleprompter.
-This will automatically switch the prompter to full-screen mode for an immersive experience.
+This will automatically switch the prompter to full-screen mode and initiate a start delay countdown if one is set.
     *   Press **Pause** to stop the scrolling.

 ### Display & Functionality Toggles